micmejia/bible-dump/NKJV/Ezekiel/Ezek 40.md

 He took me there, and behold, _there was_ a man whose appearance _was_ like the appearance of bronze.
 He had a line of flax and a measuring rod in his hand, and he stood in the gateway.

 ###### 4
-And the man said to me, "Son of man, look with your eyes and hear with your ears, and [^b]fix your mind on everything I show you; for you _were_ brought here so that I might show _them_ to you.
+And the man said to me, "Son of man, look with your eyes and hear with your ears, and fix your mind on everything I show you; for you _were_ brought here so that I might show _them_ to you.
 Declare to the house of Israel everything you see."

 ###### 5
-Now there was a wall all around the outside of the [^c]temple.
-In the man's hand was a measuring rod six [^d]cubits _long, each being a_ cubit and a handbreadth; and he measured the width of the wall structure, one rod; and the height, one rod. ## The Eastern Gateway of the Temple
+Now there was a wall all around the outside of the temple.
+In the man's hand was a measuring rod six cubits _long, each being a_ cubit and a handbreadth; and he measured the width of the wall structure, one rod; and the height, one rod. ## The Eastern Gateway of the Temple

 ###### 6
 Then he went to the gateway which faced east; and he went up its stairs and measured the threshold of the gateway, _which was_ one rod wide, and the other threshold _was_ one rod wide.